How to check RAM type (DDR, DDR2 or DDR3) in Windows?

 Now there are quite a number of reasons why this might be happening, so I’ll just list out the most common solutions to the problem and that should help you fix your DNS server not responding issue.

 We will try to determine the point of origin for the problem, see where exactly the problem is happening and then solve it.

 #1 Verifying your Connection:-

-The most probably cause for this issue is that your internet connection isn't really connected.
-So all you've got to do is, verify the connection.
+The most probable cause of this issue is that your internet connection isn’t really connected.
+So all you’ve got to do is, verify the connection.

-If you're able to connect to the internet in both cases, then move on to the next section.
-Of if you're unable to connect to the internet on any one device, it means there's connection issues with that device and you need to fix that.
+If you’re able to connect to the internet in both cases, then move on to the next section.
+If you’re unable to connect to the internet on any one device, it means there are connection issues with that device and you need to fix that.
 (Now the issue might be a hundred things, so it really depends on the situation.)